dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [ ] bees showing in jei too early
 - [ ] fire doesn't go away when you die visually
 - [ ] fix rankine crushing recipes
-- [ ] fix chapter 1 advancement page icons so it fits in one page height
 - [ ] add % info to tree stripping jei
 - [ ] ceramic bucket doesn't show fluid in hand
 - [ ] optimize material staging and remove all extra code